shalini47ch/shalini47ch/README.md

-- 🔭 I’m currently working on Frontend Technologies mainly React JS
+- 🔭 Generalist Software Engineer with hands-on experience in frontend development.
 - 🌱 I’m exploring more about fullstack development focused around Nodejs apart from it I possess sound knowledge of data structures and algorithms
-- 💬 Ask me about Technology and Analytics
+- 💬 Had also worked with neural networks and has a research paper published to help the people with hearing and speech disabilities.
 - 😄 Pronouns: She/Her